haskellfoundation/HaskellSchool/en/lessons/basics/modules.md

 ## Import Syntax

-Modules can be listed as a dependency within other modules.
-You might not want to think of imports in terms of the dependency chain they imply, in this case an import can be though of as bringing some entities from the imported module into the scope of your current module.
+Modules can be listed as a dependency within other modules using the `import` keyword.
 It is necessary to have these declarations at the top of a file, below the module declaration and above any top level declarations.

+At this point I'd like to clarify the two mental models we use to think about modules and imports.
+The model we introduced in the beginning of this lesson is a graph of dependencies, but it can be more intuitive to think of an import in terms of the entities it brings into scope.
+Both mental models are correct.
+Thinking of an import as an edge in a dependency chain is useful when trying to reduce compile time bottlenecks or debug an import cycle.
+Thinking in terms of the entities being brought in to scope is useful as a user of the imported module, and also when trying to prevent namespace collisions.

 This is an "open" import, and it brings all entities exported by the module into scope.